Products of Farey Fractions: Concluding Remarks: Arithmetic encodings of the Riemann hypothesis

 \subsection{Acknowledgments}

 We thank J. Arias de Reyna, R. C. Vaughan and the two reviewers for helpful comments on this paper.
-The first author thanks Harm Derksen for bringing up questions on Farey products years ago, leading to \cite{DL11a}, \cite{DL11b} and this paper.
+The first author thanks Harm Derksen for bringing up questions on Farey products, resulting in \cite{DL11a}, \cite{DL11b}.
 Work of H. Mehta on this project started as part of an REU program at the University of Michigan, with the first author as mentor.
-Some computations and figures reported here were made using the MAPLE package.